-To be eligible to apply, applicants must have a minimum, cumulative undergraduate GPA of 2.80 as calculated by PharmCAS as of the Wednesday, November 1, 2017 deadline.
-For information about GPA ranges of admitted students, see About the Students.
+To be eligible to apply, applicants must have a minimum, cumulative undergraduate GPA of 2.80 as calculated by PharmCAS as of the application deadline.
+For information about GPA ranges of admitted students, see Facts and Figures.

 Completing the application

-The application consists of 2 parts.
+The application consists of two parts.
 Both parts are required.

-- The PharmCAS Application must be electronically submitted on or before 11:59 PM Eastern standard time on the night of Wednesday, November 1, 2017.
+- The PharmCAS Application must be electronically submitted on or before 11:59 PM Pacific time on the night of Friday, December 1, 2023.

-- The Supplemental Application must be submitted on or before 11:59 PM Pacific standard time on the night of Wednesday, November 1, 2017.
+- The UCSF Application Processing Fee must be submitted on or before 11:59 PM Pacific time on the night of Friday, December 1, 2023.